 The lawsuit was filed in Nueces County Court on behalf of Ajit David.
 It seeks to invalidate an ordinance in which Type B Sales Tax funds were awarded for the downtown Homewood Suites.

 The future Homewood Suites is located just across the street from the Executive Surf Club.
-It is a five-story, 126-room hotel and is the first new hotel to be built downtown in more than a decade.
+It is a five-story, 126-room hotel which city officials said is the first new hotel to be built downtown in more than a decade.

 As 6 Investigates previously reported, before the approval of this project in April these types of funds had never been used to subsidize a hotel.